-Perform in events organised by our celebrated Centre for Performing Arts.
+Perform in events organised by our celebrated Centre for Music.
 Activities range from big band, to chamber ensembles and a full symphony orchestra.

 Gain valuable real-world experience and a professional portfolio through a series of placements that prepare you for a career in the music industry.

 Where can it take me?

 As a graduate, choose from careers in composition, performance, production and concert management, as well as audio and sound engineering.

 You'll also be suited for work in creative areas where there is a heavy reliance on technology such as film, theatre and the arts.